wdi-atx-12/jquery-events-training/README.md

 + Hmm...
 What is the "?" doing in the URL?
 How did it get there?
 Try removing it.

-Stretch: Instead of just stopping the forms, make it so that clicking the submit buttons adds an embeds youtube video to the page.
+Stretch: Instead of just stopping the forms, make it so that clicking the submit buttons adds an embedded youtube video to the page.

 <hr>